Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Additional Experimental Results

 \subsection{Results on the CityScapes Dataset}

-\paragraph{Dataset} The CityScapes dataset \citep{CordtsORREBFRS16} is a large-scale urban street scenes understanding dataset and it is comprised of a diverse set of stereo video sequences recorded from 50 different cities in fine weather during the daytime.
-It contains 2,975 and 500 annotated images for training and validation, respectively.
+\paragraph{Dataset.} The {CityScapes} dataset \cite{CordtsORREBFRS16} is a large-scale urban street scene understanding dataset and it is comprised of a diverse set of stereo video sequences recorded from 50 different cities in fine weather during the daytime.
+It contains 2,975 and 500 annotated images for training and test, respectively.
 This dataset includes two tasks: 7-class semantic segmentation and depth estimation.

-\paragraph{Implementation Details} The network architecture and optimizer on the CityScapes dataset are the same as those of the NYUv2 dataset.
-We resize all the images to $128\times 256$ and set the batch size as 64 for training.
-The Adam optimizer \citep{kingma2014adam} with the learning rate as $10^{-4}$ and the weight decay as $10^{-5}$ is used.
+\paragraph{Implementation details.} For the {CityScapes} dataset, the network architecture and optimizer are the same as those in the NYUv2 dataset.
+We resize all the images to $128\times 256$ and set the batch size to 64 for training.
 We use the cross-entropy loss and $L_1$ loss for the semantic segmentation and depth estimation tasks, respectively.

-\paragraph{Results} According to the results shown in Table~\ref{tbl:mtl-cityscapes}, we can see that all the loss weighting strategies except the GradDrop method outperform EW.
-Especially, the PCGrad and MGDA methods can achieve a significant improvement of 2.79\% and 2.60\% in terms of \bm{$\Delta_{\mathrm{p}}$}, respectively.
-Compared with those baseline methods, the RLW strategy not only outperforms EW by using the six different distributions but also achieves comparable performance with those baseline methods.
-For example, RLW with the Dirichlet distribution can improve over EW by 1.95\% and is among the top-3 methods.
+\paragraph{Results.} The results on the CityScapes dataset are shown in Table~\ref{tbl:mtl-cityscapes}.
+The empirical observations are similar to those on the NYUv2 dataset in Table~\ref{tbl:mtl-nyu_dmtl}.
+Firstly, both the RLW and RGW strategies significantly outperform the EW method.
+Secondly, the RLW method can outperform most of the loss balancing baselines except the IMTL-L method.
+Moreover, the RGW method achieves 2.36\% performance improvement and outperforms all of the baselines.